dgelessus/NAGUS/docs/encryption_keys.rst

 The following *g*, *n*, and *x* values are used by Cyan's MOULa shard.
 As mentioned above,
-other shards use the same *g* values, but different *n* and *x* values.
+other MOULa-based shards use the same *g* values, but different *n* and *x* values.
 The private keys *a* are not publicly known, for obvious reasons.